jcjiang/CSharp-AccessSQL-Demo/README.md

-# Get Started with Databases and Data Access using C #
+# Get Started with Databases and Data Access using C Sharp

 This repository contains sample projects for getting started with C# for working with data and managing databases.